pettarin/ink2fxl/README.md

 To export to `mixed` or `raster` format, you need Inkscape installed on your system.
 Edit the `__inkscape_path = "inkscape"` line in file `options.py`,
 according to the path where the inkscape executable is located on your system.
+Similarily, if you want JPEG output instead of PNG, you need `convert` (provided by Imagemagick) installed on your system, and edit the `__convert_path = "convert"` line in file `options.py`.

 The provided source files have been tested to work out-of-the-box on Debian Linux and Mac OS X.
+(Windows users: apologies but I do not have a Windows machine to test/debug.)

 ## Limitations and Missing Features